dh4/mupen64plus-qt/README.md

 ### --fullscreen/--windowed

-Similiarly, one or the other is sent based on the "Fullscreen" checkbox underneath the graphics tab.
+Similarly, one or the other is sent based on the "Fullscreen" checkbox underneath the graphics tab.

 ### --resolution